Ant0nSk0/pp1-lovecraft/README.md

 # Lovecraft
 This project is about the life and works of H.P.
 Lovecraft.
-It contains useful information for both fans and people new to Lovecraft's works.
+It contains useful information for both fans of and people new to Lovecraft's works.
 ![Lovecraft Mock-up](assets/images/readme-images/lovecraft-mock-up.PNG)
 ## Features
 In the top left corner we have our header and in the top right corner we have our navigation section, with links to the three pages being Home, Works, and Biography.
 Centered we have a silhouette of Lovecraft with a subheading.

 ![Lovecraft Header](assets/images/readme-images/lovecraft-header.PNG)
 ### Home
 - The front page features a short introduction to Lovecraft next to a photograph of him from around 1930.
 Under the introduction is a famous quote of his that perfectly describes his literature and philosophies.

 ![Lovecraft Introduction](assets/images/readme-images/lovecraft-introduction.PNG)
 - Below we find some quotes about Lovecraft from different authors that he inspired.
 ![Lovecraft Quotes](assets/images/readme-images/lovecraft-quotes.PNG)